pubnative/pubnative-ios-adTag/Pods/mopub-ios-sdk/README.md

 ## Need Help?

-You can find integration documentation on our [wiki](https://github.com/mopub/mopub-ios-sdk/wiki/Getting-Started) and additional help documentation on our [developer help site](https://www.mopub.com/resources/docs).
+You can find integration documentation on our [developer help site](https://developers.mopub.com/publishers/ios/get-started/).
+Additional documentation can be found [here](https://www.mopub.com/resources/docs).

 To file an issue with our team, email [support@mopub.com](mailto:support@mopub.com).